 Reduce Asthma and Dust Mite Levels

-Dust mites are present everywhere, but thrive in damp environments with poor ventilation.
-Rooms with high moisture content, e.g. bedrooms, have an increased risk of the occupants showing symptoms of asthma.
+Dust mites are present everywhere but thrive in damp environments with poor ventilation.
+Rooms with high moisture content, such as bedrooms, have an increased risk of the occupants showing symptoms of asthma.

 In order to control dust mite levels, as well as mould and fungi, it is essential to keep the area in question dry.
-This may be done using a dehumidifier – or through heating – however the most (cost) effective way is to ventilate with fresh, preheated air.
-This will also reduce asthma attack frequency – a point outlined on the Better Health channel in their recommendations for an Asthma Friendly Home.
+This may be done using a dehumidifier – or through heating – however, the most (cost) effective way is to ventilate with fresh, preheated air.
+This will also reduce the frequency of asthma attacks – a point outlined on the Better Health channel in their recommendations for an Asthma Friendly Home.

-The key to reduce asthma is understanding the asthma triggers and gaining control, this link from the EPA provides valuable insights and suggests action to be taken to reduce asthma.
+The key to reducing asthma symptoms is understanding asthma triggers and using preventative measures to reduce them, the EPA provides valuable insights and suggests actions to reduce asthma here.

+Our SAM (Solar Air Module) system is the ideal solution for reducing moisture and lowering dust mite counts.
 Whenever the sun shines, our solar air collectors draw fresh air from outside in through the collector where it is heated by the sun.
 When the air is heated, its ability to carry moisture increases – and the relative humidity of the air introduced into the house drops significantly.
-In fact, on clear sunny days a 3 square metre collector will typically supply air with a relative humidity content of less than 10% for 4-5 hours a day, which over time will lower the amount of moisture accumulated in the house and reduce asthma attack frequency.
+In fact, on clear sunny days, a 3 square metre collector will typically supply air with a relative humidity content of less than 10% for 4-5 hours a day, which will, over time, lower the amount of moisture accumulated in the house and reduce asthma attack frequency.
 The subsequent lower humidity levels reduce the volume of dust mites and prevent mould, mildew and fungi from developing.
-Eliminating these asthma attack triggers prevents unnecessary asthma attacks and symptoms ensuring less stress and higher quality of life.
+Eliminating these asthma triggers prevents unnecessary asthma attacks and symptoms ensuring less stress and higher quality of life.